Pristine Special Edition: 1991 Mazda Miata SE – SOLD!

 (Click on the photograph below to expand it and navigate through all the others)

 The NA-chassis Mazda Miata is undoubtedly a modern-day classic.
 It so clearly channels Colin Chapman and his visions for sports car building that you swear it’s secretly a Lotus underneath.
-The trouble is with such a car is that because they were so well-loved, there’s a pretty good supply of driver-quality NA cars at any given moment.
+The trouble with such a car is that because they were so well-loved, there’s a pretty good supply of driver-quality NA cars at any given moment.
 So, how do you choose a special one?
 Some might say it’s the equipment packages, while others would argue that the M-Edition models deserve all the love.
-But you shouldn’t sleep on the limited-production Special Edition models like this one here on Craigslist in Lutz, Florida, with its unique British Racing Green paint job, camel-colored leather interior, and special badges with the first owner’s name inscribed.
-The seller is asking $15,500 for his example with under 50,000 miles, and comparing that price against the Classic.com model guide shows us that the seller is slightly above the current average sale price of $13,450:
+But you shouldn’t sleep on the limited-production Special Edition models like this we first spotted in July 2022 on Craigslist in Lutz, Florida, with its unique British Racing Green paint job, camel-colored leather interior, and special badges with the first owner’s name inscribed.
+The seller is now asking $15,000 for his example with under 50,000 miles, and comparing that price against the Classic.com model guide shows us that the seller is slightly above the current average sale price of $13,450:

 The Hagerty YouTube Channel provides this first-generation Mazda Miata Buyer’s Guide: